 packages (e.g. electronic structure, molecular dynamics, domain identifiers)

 as a systematic multi-scale modeling tool.

-developing PUPIL.
-The development leadership group was Joan Torras Costa, Erik Deumens, Gustavo Seabra, Ben Roberts, and I. Joan is doing most of the
+Joan Torras Costa.
+Earlier the development group was Joan, Erik Deumens, Gustavo Seabra, Ben Roberts, and I.

 project link .

-Methods for detailed DFT calculations on materials are
+algorithm for detailed DFT calculations on materials were

-developed in close collaboration with Jon Boettger (LANL),
+developed in close collaboration with Jon Boettger (LANL, now retired),

 the principal author of the code GTOFF (that originated here).
 A